orchidsoftware/orchid.software/docs/en/hig/index.md

 description:
 ---

-The aim of these guidelines is to assist interface designers and software developers in creating their designs using Orchid.
+The aim of these guidelines is to assist interface designers and software developers in creating their app using Orchid.
 They outline specific design elements and principles, while also fostering a design philosophy that guides you in making informed decisions when deviating from the guidelines.